dapoadedire/cozylibrary/README.md

 python manage.py runserver
 ```

+## Contributing

+Contributions are always welcome!

+See `contributing.md` for ways to get started.

+Please adhere to this project's `code of conduct`.

 ## Support

-For support, email adedireadedapo19@gmail.com or send a Twitter DM @ twitter.com/dapo_adedire
+For support, email adedireadedapo19@gmail.com or send a Twitter DM @ twitter.com/dapo_adedire.
+Also, this project needs a star from you.

 ## Tech Stack